 Tony Milikin is the Issuer's Chief Procurement Officer.
-Born in 1961, he is a U.S. citizen and holds an undergraduate Finance Degree from the University of Florida and an MBA in Marketing from Texas

-Christian University in Fort Worth, Texas.
+Born in 1961, he is a U.S. citizen and holds an undergraduate Finance Degree from the University of Florida and an MBA in Marketing from Texas Christian University in Fort Worth, Texas.
 Mr. Milikin joined the Issuer in May 2009 from MeadWestvaco, where he was Vice President, Supply Chain and Chief Purchasing Officer, based in Richmond, Virginia, since 2004.
 Prior to joining MeadWestvaco, he held various purchasing and supply chain positions with increasing responsibilities at Monsanto and Alcon Laboratories.

-Bernardo Pinto Paiva is the Issuer's Chief Sales Officer.
+Bernardo Pinto Paiva is the Issuer's Zone President Latin America North.
 Born in 1968, he is a Brazilian citizen and holds a Degree in Engineering from Universidade Federal do Rio de Janeiro and an Executive MBA from Pontificia Universidade Católica do Rio de Janeiro.
 Mr. Pinto Paiva joined Ambev in 1991 as a management trainee and during his career at the Issuer has held leadership positions in Sales, Supply, Distribution and Finance.
 He was appointed Zone President North America in January 2008 and Zone President Latin America South in January 2009 before becoming Chief Sales Officer in January 2012.
+Effective 1 January 2015, he became Zone President Latin America North and CEO of Ambev.